- Oops!Something went wrong.Please try again later.

 So, based on the above formula, the ROE for First Industrial Realty Trust is:

-The 'return' refers to a company's earnings over the last year.
-So, this means that for every $1 of its shareholder's investments, the company generates a profit of $0.12.
+The 'return' is the yearly profit.
+So, this means that for every $1 of its shareholder's investments, the company generates a profit of $0.14.

-First Industrial Realty Trust's Earnings Growth And 12% ROE
+A Side By Side comparison of First Industrial Realty Trust's Earnings Growth And 14% ROE

 At first glance, First Industrial Realty Trust seems to have a decent ROE.
-On comparing with the average industry ROE of 5.1% the company's ROE looks pretty remarkable.
-Probably as a result of this, First Industrial Realty Trust was able to see a decent growth of 12% over the last five years.
+Especially when compared to the industry average of 6.5% the company's ROE looks pretty impressive.
+Probably as a result of this, First Industrial Realty Trust was able to see a decent growth of 11% over the last five years.

-As a next step, we compared First Industrial Realty Trust's net income growth with the industry, and pleasingly, we found that the growth seen by the company is higher than the average industry growth of 9.9%.
+As a next step, we compared First Industrial Realty Trust's net income growth with the industry and found that the company has a similar growth figure when compared with the industry average growth rate of 11% in the same period.

 Is First Industrial Realty Trust Using Its Retained Earnings Effectively?